Understanding Youth Protection in Higher Education: A Guide

 These data silos and complex software structures can become major hassles to deal with, not to mention liabilities if anything goes wrong and you need to prove your university’s compliance.

-Keeping HEPNet’s guidelines in mind, CircuiTree’s set of management tools is consolidated in one platform.
+Keeping HEPNet’s guidelines in mind, CIRCUITREE's set of management tools is consolidated in one platform.
 Staff members and parents feel secure knowing that pertinent, accurate data on each attendee can be accessed if needed.
 Some institutions still rely on multiple spreadsheets to manage their program’s attendees.
-This creates a huge risk for information being lost and kids being left in vulnerable situations.
+This creates a huge risk of information being lost and kids being left in vulnerable situations.

 - Keep track of youth on-the-go.
 Our tools can track children whether they’re on a moving charter bus, shuttles, and flights.
 Offer families modes of transportation for their children to attend your programs while assuring them of their kids’ safety.

 - Streamline check-ins with tablets.
-In 3 steps, kids are checked into your program, have a photo ID taken, and get set up with an email system for their parents to receive any pertinent information.
-Having an effective check-in process allows CircuiTree to open the communication channels with parents and families.
+In three steps, kids are checked into your program, have a photo ID taken, and get set up with an email system for their parents to receive any pertinent information.
+Having an effective check-in process allows CIRCUITREE to open communication channels with parents and families.
 Transparency is key, and having this simple feature can make a parent feel a thousand times better immediately.

 - Analyze staff performance with evaluations.
 Let kids and others give feedback on staff members.
 This gives you the opportunity to pinpoint the staff members who have done a great job and can also give you a clue into how your program’s youth feels about them as well.